EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign_3_modify_country_model.md

 python -m emodpy_workflow.scripts.new_frame --country ZambiaWithLongLastingPrep --dest ZambiaWithLongLastingPrep_coc
 ```

+!!!
+Important
     Since `ZambiaWithLongLastingPrep` is a country model that doesn't exist yet, the `emodpy_workflow` does not know where
     to find it.
-You may get a warning saying this country model is not found.
-You can ignore this warning for now.
+You will get a warning saying that this country model cannot be found.
+This warning can be ignored for
+    now, as you will creating it in the next section.

 ### b.
 Create ZambiaWithLongLastingPrep country model